ashtonkbailey/Movie-Tracker/README.md

 # MovieTracker

 ## Description
-Movie tracker is a web application designed to allow the user to create a collection of their favorite films.
+Movie tracker is a web application designed to allow the user to create a collection of their favorite films that are in theaters.
 Movie data is populated via [The Movie Database API](https://www.themoviedb.org/documentation/api).
 Account handling is done via a local backend built in Express.

 This project is a part of the Front End Engineering Program at the Turing School of Software and Design.
 You can find the specs for it [here](https://github.com/turingschool-examples/movie-tracker).